hps/heartland-opencart-2.3-plugin/README.md

-## SecureSubmit OpenCart Payment Gateway
+## SecureSubmit OpenCart 2.3.0.2 Payment Gateway

 This extension allows OpenCart to use the Heartland Payment Systems Gateway.
 All card data is tokenized using Heartland's SecureSubmit product.

 ## Installation
+This version of OpenCart introduces backwards compatibility changes

 ## Usage
 Download the contents and extract to the root of your OpenCart install folder.